yangchent/Django/README.md

 # Django

 - Learning with the help of [DjangoGirls](https://tutorial.djangogirls.org/en/)
-- Course covered until deploy
+- Course covered until Introduction to HTML